API Security Best Practices: A Direct Technical Breakdown

 app.use('/api/auth/login', authLimiter);

-skipSuccessfulRequests: true on the auth limiter is worth calling out.
-It means successful logins don't count toward the limit.
-Only failed attempts do.
-So a legitimate user who logs in on the first try doesn't get penalized, but an attacker trying to brute force credentials gets locked out after 5 failures.
+skipSuccessfulRequests: true on the auth limiter โ successful logins don't count toward the limit.
+Only failures.
+Legitimate user logging in on the first try isn't penalized.
+Attacker trying to brute force credentials gets locked out after 5 failures.

 CORS Misconfigurations

-I almost didn't include this because it feels like it should be common knowledge by now.
-But I audited three different APIs last month and two of them had Access-Control-Allow-Origin: * in production.
+Almost didn't include this.
+Feels like it should be common knowledge by now.
+But I audited three APIs last month and two had Access-Control-Allow-Origin: * in production.
 With credentials.

-If your API sends Access-Control-Allow-Origin: * and Access-Control-Allow-Credentials: true together, any website on the internet can make authenticated requests to your API using your users' cookies.
-That's a complete bypass of the same-origin policy.
+Access-Control-Allow-Origin: * combined with Access-Control-Allow-Credentials: true โ any website on the internet can make authenticated requests to your API using your users' cookies.
+Complete bypass of the same-origin policy.

 const allowedOrigins = [